dan-schel/train-disruptions/docs/line-routes.md

 [TODO: Add images and further explanation of canonical line shapes, "the-city", Werribee line, handling regional lines, etc.]

 [TODO: Explain that the canonical line shape ultimately is a translation tool, and outputs a list of route graph edges.]

+[TODO: An explanation on where that name came from?]

 ## Summary